Shenandoah Valley Adult Teen Challenge

 The Gap Is the Same Everywhere

-Every city page tells a version of the same story: outpatient services exist locally, but long-term residential recovery doesn't.
-For families who've tried outpatient and it hasn't worked, or for someone who needs to get completely out of their current environment, the options require leaving the area.
+Every city page tells a version of the same story: outpatient services exist locally, but long-term clinical residential recovery isn't available nearby.
+For families who've tried outpatient and it hasn't worked, or for someone who needs to get completely out of their current environment, Teen Challenge programs require leaving the area.
+For men who are already sober and need structured transitional housing, Rebuilding Life Sober Living Home in Mt.
+Jackson may be a local option.

 SVTC exists to bridge that gap.
 One phone call.
 We'll help you find the right program.